Moonbatextraordinaire/Web-topics-ts-project/README.md

 - Web animations
 - lottie files

+My aim was to make a website were the users could interact with some algorithmic art and then upload their creations onto the IPFS.
+I unfortunately couldn't achieve the IPFS implementation for this project.

 All libraries were installed with npm.

 Additionally, the project was written in Typescript instead of pure javascript.
 This was chosen to add type safety (primarily for the algorithmic art).